Kitware/itk-vtk-viewer/doc/content/api/index.md

 ```
 { method: 'checkerboard', pattern: number[], swapImageOrder: boolean } ||
+{ method: 'cyan-magenta', imageMix: number } ||
+{ method: 'blend', imageMix: number } ||
 { method: 'disabled' }
 ```

+`method` can be `checkerboard`, `cyan-magenta` or `blend`.
+The moving image is re-sampled to the fixed image space.

+`checkerboard` picks pixels from the fixed and moving image to create a checkerboard pattern.

+`cyan-magenta` method puts the fixed image on component 0, moving image on component 1 and changes the color map for fixed image to cyan, moving image to magenta.

+`blend` method puts the fixed image on component 0, moving image on component 1 and changes the color maps for both to grayscale.

 `pattern` is an array with the number of checkerboard boxes for each dimension.
 If pattern === undefined, it defaults to 4 boxes across each dimension

+`swapImageOrder` reverses which image is sampled for each checkerboard box.

+`imageMix` is active when method is `blend` or `cyan-magenta`. `imageMix` changes the percent contribution the fixed vs moving image makes to the render by modifying the opacity transfer function.
+Value of 1 means max opacity for moving image, 0 for fixed image.